PolyMTL-P4/efsm-examples/README.md

 The parameter `--std f4` tells the compiler to use the compiler passes found in the p4c-f4/frontends/p4/fromF4/converters.cpp file and thus apply the conversion of the new structures.

-This command generates a new P4 program `*-IR.p4` and table fill commands in the case of FlowBlaze.p4 backend.
+This command generates a new P4 program `*-IR.p4` and table fill commands in `flowblaze-table-commands.txt`

-In the future it would be interesting to directly compile the program directly for the BMv2 if the backend is compatible using the `p4c` command and not `p4test`.
+In the future it would be interesting to compile the program directly for the BMv2 if the backend is compatible using the `p4c` command and not `p4test`.

-The output of the compiler can be used for example in the p4-utils VM environment to test that the program is functional.
+The output of the compiler can be used in the p4-utils VM environment to test that the program is functional.

-We should provide examples with all the configuration to test properly the output of the compiler.

 ### Testing